GeraldOkoth/portfolio/README.md

-## Welcome to my web development project repository.
+## Gerald Okoth web development project repository.
+ This is my personal website currently under development according to my own preferrence.
+ Languageds in use include: Html, Css and Javascript.
+ I welcome any collaboration on this project.